jedisct1/libsodium-doc/hashing/generic_hashing.md

 ## State structure size

 The `crypto_generichash_state` structure length is either 357 or 361 bytes.
-64-bytes alignment is recommended for performance, but not required.
+64-bytes alignment is required.
 For dynamically allocated states, `crypto_generichash_statebytes()` returns the rounded up structure size, and should be prefered to `sizeof()`.

 ```c
 state = sodium_malloc(crypto_generichash_statebytes());